 Replace Missing Teeth

-Having missing teeth can affect your smile, the shape of your lower face, and your ability to eat certain foods.
+Missing teeth can affect your smile, the shape of your lower face, and your ability to eat certain foods.
 It can also cause bone loss and an unbalanced bite.
 An unbalanced bite will lead to TMJ symptoms.

 After a tooth is extracted, Dr. Fuller will recommend dental implants to replace your missing teeth.
 Implants are the number one recommended solution to missing teeth.
-They are the most natural-looking and advanced solution when compared to other teeth restorations.
+They are the most natural-looking and advanced solution compared to other teeth restorations.
 Implants are the only solution that permanently replaces teeth.

 Wisdom Teeth Removal

-The removal of wisdom teeth is often considered a “rite of passage” as we grow into adults.
+Removing wisdom teeth is often considered a “rite of passage” as we grow into adults.
 The reason for removing these third molars is to stabilize your long-term dental health and ensure that the fit of your bite is not impacted as they grow.

 The procedure for removing wisdom teeth may require dental sedation if there is bone involvement.
-Fuller Dental offers complete services for removing wisdom teeth in our dentist office, making it both convenient and comfortable for our patients.
+Fuller Dental offers complete services for removing wisdom teeth in our dentist office, making it convenient and comfortable for our patients.